jimkang/material-monsters/README.md

 material-monsters
 ==================

-This module generates monster names, combining traditional monsters with materials of all sorts.
+This module generates monster names, combining traditional monsters with subtypes of all sorts.

 Installation
 ------------